MJewel-projects/Code-Runners/README.md

 5. **Interpretation**

     * Interpret the Data Charts.
-    * Explain demographics of the customers are likely to churn.
+    * Explain  the attrition distribution among genders.
-    * Find the demographics (age,income, sex, and education) existing customer.
+    * Expaalin  the attrition rate by age,income and age.
     * Demonstrate the methodology used to interpret the cleaned data set.

 ## The rationale to map the business requirements to the Data Visualisations